hitaskomur/satellite_image_change_detection_with_dl/README.md

 # Satellite Image Change Detection with Deep Learning
 Used dataset: https://www.kaggle.com/datasets/mdrifaturrahman33/levir-cd?resource=download
+## For More Training and Evaluating Processes : Go to Documentation_ENG.pdf or Documentation_TR.pdf
 This project is a deep learning-based solution designed to detect changes between two satellite images taken at different times.
 It focuses on identifying changes such as new buildings, demolitions, and natural landscape transformations using the [LEVIR-CD](https://github.com/levircd/LEVIR-CD) dataset.

 The model can be used in **three different ways**: